BDC Hamburger Icon

 Recent global events, including the COVID-19 pandemic and economic turmoil, have had a major impact on the world of HR, leading to the creation and usage of additional HR-related words.
 Here are the buzzworthy terms you should know.

-DEI stands for diversity, equity and inclusion, while D&I stands for diversity and inclusion.
-Both terms are used to describe the implementation of a workplace culture where employees of all different backgrounds, such as race, gender, culture, social class and life experiences, are represented and feel respected, valued and supported.
+DEI and D&I are used to describe the implementation of a workplace culture where employees of all different backgrounds, such as race, gender, culture, social class and life experiences, are represented and feel respected, valued and supported.

 Gig worker

 This is another term for an independent contractor or freelancer.
-[Find out when to hire a full-time employee versus a contractor.]
+[Find out when to hire a full-time employee vs. a contractor.]
+A gig worker is not an employee and instead fulfills services for your company as an outsourced provider.

 Hybrid work